Revealing the nature of yrast states in neutron-rich polonium isotopes

 For isotopes heavier than $^{210}$Po, the high-$j$ neutron orbital $\nu(g_{9/2})$ starts to be filled.
 It is therefore expected to compete with the $\pi(h_{9/2})^2$ in determining the configuration of $0^+-8^+$ yrast states.
 The experimental studies of neutron-rich nuclei with $Z>82$ and $N>126$ are more challenging, as only very specific production techniques can be employed.
 One of the methods to populate excited states in such nuclei is through multi-nucleon transfer reactions such as $^{18}$O\,+\,$^{208}$Pb, used to study $^{210,212,214}$Po \cite{astier2010,astier2011,kocheva2017,kocheva2017-2}.

-A recent study of $^{214}$Po \cite{astier2011} reported its yrast $8^+$ state half-life of $13(1)$\,ns and $B(E2;8_1^+ \to 6_1^+)=0.54(4)$\,W.u., underlining its isomeric character.
+The previous nuclear structure study of $^{214}$Po \cite{astier2011} reported its yrast $8^+$ state half-life of $13(1)$\,ns and $B(E2;8_1^+ \to 6_1^+)=0.54(4)$\,W.u., underlining its isomeric character.
 Based on the resemblance between the excitation energies of yrast states in $^{214,216,218}$Po, the authors proposed that similar isomers might exist in $^{216,218}$Po, their main excitation mechanism being one-neutron-pair breaking.

 To reach isotopes beyond $^{214}$Po, high-energy fragmentation or spallation in direct or inverse kinematics are the only methods of choice \cite{benzoni2012, morales2014}.
 In the past, by using proton-induced spallation in $^{232}$Th and $^{238}$U at ISOLDE, CERN, yrast states in $^{216,218}$Po up to $8^+$ have been populated through the $\beta^-$ decay of $^{216,218}$Bi \cite{kurpeta2000, dewitte2004}, however, half-life measurements of excited states were not performed.